DraviaVemal/JSON-Signature/README.md

 This package enables the generation of unique hash signatures for provided payloads.
 It normalise json key order so the same payload data with different key order generates same key.
-It preserves the array position when signing, ensuring that changes in the array position of the same data result in different signatures.

 ## Installation